jack-titleai/HealthInboxTriage/triage_description.md

 2. **Contextual Factors:**
    - Time sensitivity indicated in the message
-   - Patient history (when available)
-   - Previous message patterns
+   - Nature of the concern
    - Explicit urgency indicators

 3. **Safety Protocol:**
-   - The system applies a "safety margin" by escalating borderline cases to the higher urgency category
+   - The system applies a "safety margin" by escalating borderline cases to the higher urgency level
    - Messages with ambiguous intent but potentially serious implications are elevated in priority

 ### Confidence Scoring